virtualzone/onedrive-uploader/README.md

 * ```root```: Root folder within your OneDrive

 ### 4. Perform login
-To log in with your OneDrive account, execute the following command on a computer which has a web browser running:
+To log in with your OneDrive account, execute the following command:
 ```
 onedrive-uploader login
 ```